 Here, traditional hospitality meets every modern comfort.
+Award winning breakfasts including traditional English, vegetarian, fish, devilled kidneys and vegan options.
 Ancient beams, four-poster beds, showers as well as baths?
 Of course.
 But there’s also free Wi-Fi and docking stations.

 Guests are guaranteed a space in our own private car park nearby.
 A permit is available for a small charge.

 You’ll be welcomed by your hosts, Jenny Hadfield and Richard Martin (and perhaps by the resident cats!).

 Jenny and Richard will happily direct you to the local sights, inns and restaurants.

 ‘AT MID-DAY ON JUNE 13, 1689, THE FOUNDATION OF THIS WAREHOUSE WAS LAYED, THE HEAVENLY BODIES BEING IN THESE POSITIONS.